ferdzo/iotDashboard/README.md

 # iotDashboard
-iotDashboard - IOT dashboard in Django, TimescaleDB, Postgres
+iotDashboard - IOT dashboard in Django, TimescaleDB, Postgres and Redis